Skip to main content Skip to footer

 Direct and indirect costs

-Direct costs have obvious connections to your project — purchasing equipment, hiring consultants, or licensing software.
+Direct costs have obvious connections to your project, such as purchasing equipment, hiring consultants, or licensing software.
 These expenses appear on invoices and tie directly to implementation.

 Indirect costs require deeper thinking.
 They include management oversight, shared resources, and opportunity costs of choosing this project over alternatives, which are often considered soft costs and can be harder to quantify.
 Missing these hidden expenses leads to budget overruns and surprised stakeholders.